onomyprotocol/arc/tests/README.md

 NOTE: in the default case, `git archive ...
 HEAD` is used so that only committed changes will be used.

+Running `all-up-test.sh` by itself or `all-up-test-internal.sh` in a running container has the feature that `COSMOS_NODE_GRPC` and `COSMOS_NODE_ABCI` or `ETH_NODE` can be set, in which case the default node setup scripts are skipped and the test runner will try to use preexisting nodes.
+If `GRAVITY_ADDRESS` is set only ERC20 contracts are deployed.

+`all-up-test.sh NO_SCRIPTS` can be run if you want to start the test container without any scripts running inside it initially.

 ## USE_LOCAL_ARTIFACTS

 For CI or other rigorous testing, the scripts should be run without setting `USE_LOCAL_ARTIFACTS`,